Irishman Lowry wins British Open at Royal Portrush

-PORTRUSH, Northern Ireland (Reuters) - Irishman Shane Lowry won the British Open by six strokes amid emotional scenes at Royal Portrush on Sunday.
+PORTRUSH, Northern Ireland (Reuters) - Irishman Shane Lowry staved off the biggest nerves of his golfing life and handled difficult conditions to win the British Open by six strokes amid emotional scenes at Royal Portrush on Sunday.

 Fervently cheered on every shot by the sellout crowd, the 32-year-old from Clara was never seriously troubled in the final round as he carded one-over-par 72 in strong winds and intermittent rain which buffeted the late starters.

-“My mum and dad, they sacrificed for me when I was younger and I’m so happy I can hand them this trophy tonight,” Lowry said as he clutched the Claret Jug, his voice cracking with emotion.
+“My mum and dad, they sacrificed so much for me when I was younger and I’m so happy I can hand them this trophy tonight,” Lowry said as he clutched the Claret Jug, his voice cracking with emotion.

 He finished at 15-under 269, while Englishman Tommy Fleetwood, the only player to apply any semblance of pressure on Lowry, shot 74 for second place.